What is Software Testing Life Cycle (STLC)?

 - Smoke Test Results.

-During this phase test team will carry out the testing based on the test plans and the test cases prepared.
+During this phase, the testers will carry out the testing based on the test plans and the test cases prepared.
 Bugs will be reported back to the development team for correction and retesting will be performed.
-Activities

 - Execute tests as per plan